Katie Kubert

-Personal life
+Early life

-Kubert graduated from Boston University in 2006 with a Bachelors of Science in Film/Cinema/Video Studies and Art History.
+Katie Kubert graduated from Boston University in 2006 with a Bachelors of Science in Film/Cinema/Video Studies and Art History.

-Family

 Kubert is the granddaughter of comic book artist Joe Kubert, as well as the niece of comic book artists Adam Kubert and Andy Kubert.

 Career

 In 2011, Kubert began her career at DC Comics as a Pre-Press Coordinator.
 From there, she was promoted to an assistant editor, an associate editor, and ultimately an editor.
 Throughout her time at DC, she spent a significant portion of it supervising the reinvention of the Batgirl comics.

-As an editor, she also developed the relaunch of several comics that include Harley Quinn, Grayson, and Batman Eternal.
+As an editor, Kubert developed the relaunch of several comics that include Harley Quinn, Grayson, and Batman Eternal.
 She was also featured as a character in the comic Harley Quinn Invades Comic-Con International, where she complains about her "soul sucking job".
 Her appearance was noted as ironic by Rich Johnston of Bleeding Cool, as her scene in the comic had been created before she had announced to DC Comics that she had taken a job at Marvel Comics.

-In 2014, Kubert moved to Marvel Comics as an Editor.
+In 2014, Kubert moved to Marvel Comics as an editor.
 Here she assisted in the launch of a few new series, including Gamora (2017), Hulk (2017), A-Force (2016), Squadron Supreme (2016), Nighthawk (2016), Agents of S.H.I.E.L.D.
 (2016), Spider-Man and the X-Men (2015), Guardians 3000 (2015), Guardians Team-Up (2015), and weekly series Wolverine (2014).

 In 2017, Kubert returned to DC Comics.